osrmt/osrmt/README.md

 ## Users support
 If you found any problem review [here](https://github.com/osrmt/osrmt/issues/new) if your issue is not published yet or [create request to fix the issue](https://github.com/osrmt/osrmt/issues/new).
 As of 20-Feb-2019 project is active and going to be supported in the future.

+For defects create new request to fix with the following information:
+ - detailed steps to reproduce; E.g. 1.
+Start application -> 2.
+Login -> 3.
+Open Product -> 4.
+Menu - Tools - Report -> 5.
+All details report -> 6.
+Select product -> 7.
+Generate
+ - expected result and actual results.
+They should be put right after steps to reproduce;
+ - screenshots;
+ - system logs which can be found in OSRMT installation folder.

+For feature requests provide with the following information:
+ - detailed description of the feature;
+ - mockups if needed or examples screenshots.

 ## If you join our community you will be:
 - welcomed and helped until you are get what is expected;